-The Children’s Zoo features a variety of animals ranging from small insects to our large Clydesdale Horses.
+The Children’s Zoo features a variety of animals ranging from small insects to our large holstein cow, Cutie Pie.
 We are currently home to over 150 animals (and that’s not including the thousands of insects!) year round.

-Be sure to take part in our hands-on experiences with our hoof stock yards which include a llama, alpaca, alpine goats, and cows.
+Be sure to take part in ourhands-on experiences with our hoof stock yards which include african pygmy goats, alpine goats, miniature horses and cows.
 Oh, and let’s not forget the little pot-bellied pig who rules it all.

 Two main characteristics of mammals are that they are endothermic (warm-blooded) and have vertebrae (having a backbone).
 However, these characteristics are not only unique to mammals.
 Other animals which are not mammals can also have these characteristics.
 One trait that makes mammals unique is the presence of mammary glands, with which mothers produce milk to feed their young.
 The word "mammal" is derived from this characteristic.
 Mammals give birth to live young, with the exception of egg-laying monotremes (platypus and echidna).
 All mammals develop fur at some point during development, but not all keep it throughout their lifespan (including humans!).
 Mammals have one main jaw bone which attaches directly to the skull, unlike other animals which may have many bones comprising the jaw that may not attach to the skull.
 Mammals are also unique in that they have only one primary artery leading to the heart, while other animal groups can have multiple.